 General encyclopedia (Britannica, etc.) articles, as well as "Google" and other open web sources are usually not considered scholarly and should not be used (there goes Sparknotes...)?
-Instead, use books (see "Secondary Sources" on the Course Site for a start) or a source from one of the college's databases, accessed by clicking on Library Links on the Course site to the right.
+Instead, use books (see Error!
+Bookmark not defined, for a start) or a source from one of the college's databases, accessed by clicking on Library Links on the Course site to the right.
 Check with me before using any internet source that is not from our databases.